allanrehhoff/framework/README.md

 # Introduction (Version 4)
-This is not what you'd typically associate with a fully functional MVC framework, there's no "Models" and that is intentional, deal with it.
+This is not what you'd typically associate with a fully functional MVC framework, there's no "Models" directory, instead "entities" are used, and when needed regular PHP classes.
+More on that later.
-The intention for this is to prevent the developer from writing complete spaghetti, while being lightweight, scaleable and portable.
+The intention for this is to prevent the developer from writing complete spaghetti, while being lightweight and portable.

-I also aim to keep this framework structured, everything has it's place, no variables or function calls in obscure random places.
+Therefore this framework will not be bundled with bloatware such as modules/components/addons/plugins or other third-party libraries, other than what will actually speed up development.

-Therefore this framework will not be bundled with bloatware such as modules/components/addons/plugins or other third-party libraries, more than absolutely necessary.
+Currently the only exception to this rule is jQuery, while it is not strictly required, or mandatory to use, it simply is less verbose than native javascript, and often require fewer steps to achieve a certain task.
-Only exception to this rule is jQuery, while it is not strictly required, or mandatory to use, it simply is less verbose than native javascript, it is safe to remove this if preffered.
+It is completely safe to remove this from the default theme files if preffered.

 In short, all this does is serve as a kickstart to get a readable and stable codebase when starting up a new custom web project.